 Sheia finally took pity on Blue and gifted him with the Goron's Bracelet to aid him in lifting the hammer, but not until several hours had passed.
 In that time, Vio and the others had found all they needed to know and more.

-Red had taken it upon himself to read aloud to them any lore of Ganon he could get his hands on, spending nearly half an hour regaling them with what seemed to be a first-hand account of the Hero of Twilight's final battle with him.
+Red had taken it upon himself to read aloud to them any lore of Ganon he could get his hands on, spending close to half an hour regaling them with what seemed to be a first-hand account of the Hero of Twilight's final battle with him.

 "He actually fought Ganon four separate times!"
 Red had told them, poring through a dusty old tome.
 "Ganon possessed the Princess and made them fight first, and then he turned into a huge beast and he and the Hero fought like that!
 Then when he got defeated again the Princess woke up, and she and the Hero went out and fought Ganon on horseback, and then finally the Hero faced him in honorable combat!"
 Red had sounded awed, as if the thought of a battle stretching for so long was almost incomprehensible.
 "And after that, the Hero and the Princess and the Twilight Queen sealed him really tightly in the Mirror of Twilight, and hid it away in the desert so that the Sages could guard it."